purduesigbots/BLRS-Wiki/README.md

 <figure><img src=".gitbook/assets/IMG_6768.JPG" alt=""><figcaption><p>2024 World Champions</p></figcaption></figure>

-As always if you have any questions or concerns feel free to contact us at: [sig.robotics.purdue@gmail.com](mailto:Sig.robotics.purdue@gmail.com)
+As always if you have any questions or concerns feel free to contact us at: [sig.robotics.purdue@gmail.com](mailto:Sig.robotics.purdue@gmail.com).
+Please CC your coach in the email to help us assist you more effectively.

 ![](<.gitbook/assets/image (251).png>)